curusarn/resh/README.md

 Arrow key bindings are enabled by default in zsh and they are disabled by default in bash because there are some performance issues.

-Enable/disable arrow key bindnigs for THIS shell session:
+Enable/disable arrow key bindings for THIS shell session:

 ```sh
 reshctl enable arrow_key_bindings